MarsBarLee/tic-tactless-toe/devlog.md

 - 5m: Convert terminal view into 2D array logic
 - 5m: Add print function for terminal view
-- 5m: Add logic for translating values into Xs and Os
+- 5m: Add logic for translating values into Xs and Os.
+Learn ''' to print multiple lines without using \n
 - 5m: Look up 'how to translate dictionary python' and the resource https://www.tutorialspoint.com/How-to-translate-a-python-string-according-a-given-dictionary.
 Learn translate() and str.maketrans() functions
+- 5m: Add translation table